outfindo/outfindo.dev/_posts/2022-01-24-senior-backend-engineer-php.md

 Our team is open-minded, inclusive, passionate.
 We help each other and trust each other to do the best job possible.
 We are always learning and trying to stay ahead.
 We respect each other and listen to one another.

-We will get along well if you
+We will get along and this position will suit you if you

-* have strong previous backend and infrastructure experience
+* have strong previous coding experience, probably something like 5+ years of backend development
+* are not afraid of infrastructure - setting up services, maintaining Linux machines
+* are used to be a strong member of a team, probably leading the way in terms of practises and tech used
-* see patterns around you, apply your past experience to new problems
+* see patterns around you, apply your experience to new problems
-* want your code to be clean, readable and maintaiable
+* want your code to be clean, readable and maintainable
 * are aware of application architecture - think about separation of concerns and layers during design
 * are able of abstract thinking, can solve problems with code
 * want to fix things rather than wait for someone else to do it
 * ask for help if you don't know what to do - we are ready to help you

+It is ok to not be sure about some of these things.
+We are all learning along the way.

 See [our core values]({{ site.baseurl }}/) to get a better feel for what is important for us.